-Any new buildings, fencing or other structures should be commercially produced, of a traditional style and must not make use of cement or other bonding materials in their construction, including bases.
+Any new buildings, fencing or other structures MUST be commercially produced, of a traditional style and must not make use of cement or other bonding materials in their construction, including bases.
 Asbestos materials are strictly forbidden.

-Plot holders are advised to submit designs and location plans of any proposed buildings, fencing or other structures for approval to avoid the risk of having to subsequently remove or relocate them.
+Plot holders MUST submit designs and location plans of any proposed buildings, fencing or other structures for approval to avoid the risk of having to subsequently remove or relocate them.
 A form is available from the Town Council for this purpose.